-Rotary screw trap data would be available and entrainment sampling would be undertaken under Alternatives 1, 2, and 3 (see Appendix 2D), allowing better assessment of potential negative effects to green sturgeon larvae and—if suggested to be necessary from this monitoring—adjustment to operations as part of the adaptive management program, which is not reflected in the modeling of operations of Alternatives 1, 2, and 3.
-Rotary screw trap monitoring data indicate that green sturgeon larval occurrence at Red Bluff and Hamilton City generally only begins in May (Figure TCCA_GS and Table GCID_GS).
-Green sturgeon post larvae collected at RBDD rotary screw traps during 2002–2012 had minimum annual total lengths ranging from 18 to 25 mm (Figure TCCA_GS).
+Rotary screw trap data would be available and entrainment sampling would be undertaken under Alternatives 1, 2, and 3 (Appendix 2D), allowing better assessment of potential negative effects to green sturgeon larvae and—if suggested to be necessary from this monitoring—adjustment to operations as part of the adaptive management program, which is not reflected in the modeling of operations of Alternatives 1, 2, and 3.
+Rotary screw trap monitoring data indicate that green sturgeon larval occurrence at Red Bluff and Hamilton City generally only begins in May (Figure 11-24 and Table 11-25).
+Green sturgeon post larvae collected at RBDD rotary screw traps during 2002–2012 had minimum annual total lengths ranging from 18 to 25 mm (Figure 11-24).
 The length distribution of green sturgeon in rotary screw traps does not differ from that of larval sampling nets, and indicates that this is the size at initial dispersal from egg incubation and hatching areas (Poytress et al. 2011:15).
 Based on these sizes, it would be expected that the 1.75-mm-opening intake screens would exclude most larval sturgeon, given that a laboratory study of screen with this size of opening found entrainment of morphologically similar pallid sturgeon at sizes below 20 mm (Mefford and Sutphin 2008).
-With approach velocity at Red Bluff and Hamilton City of no more than 0.33 ft/s, the two intakes would be expected to be protective of green sturgeon for the remainder of the year based on the flow-tolerance criteria suggested by Verhille et al. (2014; Figure sturg_verhille).
+With approach velocity at Red Bluff and Hamilton City of no more than 0.33 ft/s, the two intakes would be expected to be protective of green sturgeon for the remainder of the year based on the flow-tolerance criteria suggested by Verhille et al. (2014; Figure 11-23).
 Given that these criteria did not consider behavioral effects (e.g., avoidance of intakes) (Verhille et al. 2014), there is uncertainty in the results based solely on approach velocity.
 A recent review of green sturgeon biology by Heublein et al. (2017:20) noted: “Larval green sturgeon are present in areas where substantial water volumes are diverted, and, due to small size and relatively poor swimming performance of larvae, it is almost certain that entrainment effects [sic] larval survival…The RBDD [Red Bluff] and GCID [Hamilton City] facilities include modern fish screens to reduce entrainment of juvenile salmonids, but the effectiveness of screens and facility operations in reducing larval green sturgeon entrainment is poorly understood.”

 Entrainment of green sturgeon eggs by the Alternative 1–3 diversions could also occur during the spawning period, which occurs in April–June (Poytress et al. 2015), although such entrainment may be limited by the eggs being demersal and weakly adhesive (Wang 2006:3).
 In addition, the eggs may be more likely to be subject to impingement than entrainment because their diameter (generally 4.0 mm or greater; Wang 2006:3) is greater than the intake screen openings (1.75 mm).
-The alternatives’ impingement, entrainment, and river channel monitoring program would reduce the uncertainty in the extent of near-field effects on egg and larval green sturgeon (see Appendix 2D).
-The primarily nocturnal migration of larval green sturgeon (Poytress et al. 2011; Figure GS_nocturn) would be assessed further during the preconstruction period, as well as following initial operations (see Appendix 2D), which would allow study and adaptive management of the optimal diel diversion periods to minimize potential effects on green sturgeon from operations of the alternatives.
+The alternatives’ impingement, entrainment, and river channel monitoring program would reduce the uncertainty in the extent of near-field effects on egg and larval green sturgeon (Appendix 2D).
+The primarily nocturnal migration of larval green sturgeon (Poytress et al. 2011; Figure 11-26) would be assessed further during the preconstruction period, as well as following initial operations (Appendix 2D), which would allow study and adaptive management of the optimal diel diversion periods to minimize potential effects on green sturgeon from operations of Alternatives 1, 2, and 3.